Every Tuesday at 7.30pm (Except public holidays and eves of public holidays)

 After being admitted to the Singapore Bar as an advocate and solicitor in 1985, Shanmugam went into private practice and became a Senior Partner and Head of Litigation and Dispute Resolution at one of the largest law firms in Singapore, Allen & Gledhill.

-Shanmugam had a successful practices and was consistently recognised in various international publications as one of the top litigation, arbitration and insolvency counsel in Asia including Euromoney Guide to the World’s Leading Lawyers, International Who’s Who, AsiaLaw and The Asia Pacific Legal 500.
+Shanmugam had a successful legal practice and was consistently recognised in various international publications as one of the top litigation, arbitration and insolvency counsels in Asia including Euromoney Guide to the World’s Leading Lawyers, International Who’s Who, AsiaLaw and The Asia Pacific Legal 500.

 He has been involved in numerous cases, over a hundred of which have been reported in the Singapore Law Reports – a record of all legally significant cases heard in the Singapore Courts.